xiondlph/express-promise-render-ts/README.md

 # express-promise-render-ts
 >A simple wrapper for express render method which allows you to receive the rendering result through promise.

-This is a middleware that attaches to a response object a method, that wraps a standard `render` method and returns the result of calling the `render` method through promises, without sending it to the client.
+This is a typescript support express middleware that attach to a response object a method, that wraps the result of calling a standard `render` method and returns it through promises, without sending it to the client.

 ## Install